TRIQS/cthyb_matrix/doc/dmft.rst

 .. literalinclude:: single_site_bethe.py

-The solvers are discussed in :ref:`solvers`, so let us just emphasize that the DMFT loop itself is `polymorphic`: it would run as well with any other solver, we only use the `G0` and `G` functions present in any solver (see :ref:`solver_concept`).
+The solver has been discussed above, so let us just emphasize that the DMFT loop itself is `polymorphic`: it would run as well with any other solver, we only use the `G0` and `G` functions present in any solver (see :ref:`solver_concept`).
 Even if here the self-consistency condition is very simple,